 Federally Funded Programs

 Federal grants fund a national network of legal service offices providing free legal help in civil cases to low-income people.
-Staff attorneys and experienced paralegals can help with divorce, landlord-tenant, subsidized housing, public assistance, Social Security and unemployment cases.
-These lawyers also know about non-legal resources like temporary housing, domestic violence shelters and food banks.
+Staff attorneys and experienced paralegals can help with divorce, landlord-tenant, subsidized housing, public assistance, Social Security, and unemployment cases.
+These lawyers may also know about non-legal resources like temporary housing, domestic violence shelters, and food banks.

-Most legal aid offices only help people with incomes below a certain level.
+Most legal aid offices help only people with incomes below a certain level.
 Some programs also consider all your assets, no matter what your income.
-Check your local phone directory under "legal services” or “legal aid."
+Search the Internet or your local phone directory for “legal services” or “legal aid” in your city.

 Low-Cost Legal Programs

 It's easy to have too much income to qualify for legal services, yet still be unable to afford a private attorney.
 There are programs to help people who fall into this group.
-There are telephone hotlines that charge by the minute and sliding-fee programs to get you the advice and representation you need at the lowest price possible.
+Telephone hotlines, for example, may charge by the minute.
+Or, look for sliding-fee programs to get you the advice and representation you need at the lowest price possible.